-INDIA Bloc Underlines 'Accommodative Spirit', Rahul Says BJP Will Be Defeated If They Fight Unitedly
+INDIA bloc underlines 'accommodative spirit', Rahul says BJP will be defeated if they fight unitedly

 Lalu Prasad said he would be accommodative in seat-sharing and the process across the country will be completed without any problem.

 NCP chief Sharad Pawar slammed the BJP for its ‘Ghamandia’ barb at the INDIA grouping, saying it shows their arrogance.
-(Agencies)

-INDIA Bloc Underlines ‘Accommodative Spirit’, Rahul Says BJP Will Be Defeated If They Fight Unitedly

-Mumbai, Sep 1: INDIA bloc leaders on Friday vowed to finalise seat sharing in an accommodative spirit, with Congress leader Rahul Gandhi claiming the alliance represents 60 per cent of the country’s population and will easily defeat the BJP if it fights the Lok Sabha polls unitedly.
+(PTI)